DDieterich/ODBCapture/docs/Capturing-Self-Build.md

 **Build Type Configuration**

 At least one Build Type configuration is required to capture build scripts.
-These Build Types are used to resolve dependencies between the various installation layers as needed.
+These Build Types are used to resolve dependencies between the various build layers as needed.
 It is possible for Build Types to have no relationship (not layered).

 * **BUILD_TYPE** - Name of this Build Type.
 * **BUILD_SEQ** -  Sequence for this Build Type.
 * **BUILD_SEQ_PARENT** - Parent of this Build Type.
-This defines the installation layers.
+This defines the build layers.

 **User/Schema Configuration**